msuret/product-color-matcher/README.md

 Tests use a real database, so make sure to configure a disposable database before running them.
 You can also create a `test-development.yaml` file in the `config` folder and setup your test database there.

-On the other hand calls to Google Vision API are mocked during tests (because they're expensive), so you don't need to configure valid credentials.
+On the other hand, calls to Google Vision API are mocked during tests because they're expensive, so you don't need to configure valid credentials.

 Simply run the tests with `npm test`.